edxu96/RexNet/docs/PhD/appendix.tex.md

 \end{array} \right]
 \end{align} $$

+> Choosing appropriate values of Q and R (i.e., tuning) is not always obvious, and this difficulty is one of the challenges faced by industrial practitioners of LQ control. [_rawlings2019model_]

+## Make-Take Management

 Being linear in both objective functions and constraints, the above problem can provide prices for one-unit limit orders and one-unit cooperations based on Lagrange multipliers.
 Take one-unit limit orders for example, to price a one-unit limit order $\Delta e_{i+k}(t)$ for target unit $i+k$, a new plan $\mathbf{Y}_{k}(t)$ can be introduced.
 The price can be calculated using $ \mathcal{M}_t \left[\mathbf{Y}_{k}(t) \right] - \mathcal{M}_t \left[\mathbf{Y}(t) \right] $ based on the current bid-ask prices $\mathbf{B}(t)$ and $\mathbf{A}(t)$.

 The introduction of $\Delta y_k(t)$ changes the right side of equation (1) by one unit.
 The resulting change of the objective function will be the value of the dual variable associated with the equation (1) in the dual problem of $\mathcal{M}(t)$.
 That is, the resulting change will be the corresponding Lagrange multiplier: